 Scheduling in logistics operations

 In many cases, a good schedule plays an important role in change requests.
-When there are disruptions to daily operations, it must not affect the project schedule.
+When there are disruptions to daily operations, they must not affect the project schedule.
 Simply put, if you ask your people to learn a process and they have a lot of work to do every day, there will be a visible scheduling problem.

 Overall costs in supply chain management

-Labor is usually the biggest cost of a project.
+Labor is usually the highest cost of a project.
 This can be seen by the time spent on certain tasks.
 Learning to change also increases the time to complete the project and, in fact, the cost.

 Logistics efficiency & communication